illdave/inky-stories-website-dev/README.md

 # Inky Stories website
 Inky Stories (inkystories.com) is the static HTML website for web comics by David Marshall, published by Rotten Kid Press.
 The comics are mostly short self-contained stories.
 Genres include satire, horror, romance, sci-fi and crime fiction.
-This March 2020 release is the second version.
+This October 2022 release is the third version.

 ## Site
 The live site of Inky Stories is https://inkystories.com